North East England and World War Two 1939 to 1949

 On the night of April 25-26 raids claimed the lives of forty-seven people in the Heaton area of Newcastle.
 Seventeen were killed at Wallsend; seven at South Shields, with fatalities also recorded at Seghill, Blyth and Shiremoor.

 There were two fatalities in air raids at West Hartlepool on the night of April 30-May 1 and seventeen fatalities at Sunderland on the night of May 3-4 in which around eighty-five people were left homeless.
-Six died during raids on the night of May 5-6 1941 at North Shields and four were killed at Cullercoats.
+That same night was exceptionally tragic for North Shields where the Wilkinson lemonade factory was hit.
+Here, there were 190 local residents taking shelter in its basement and 107 were killed including several families.
+A further six people died in the town during raids on May 5-6 1941 and four were killed at Cullercoats.
 Two people were killed in raids at Haverton Hill near Stockton on May 6-7.
 On the night of 11-12 May, twelve people died at Hartlepool; six at Stockton and one at Middlesbrough.

 May 1941 – DLI losses at Halfaya Pass